BryanH/Wordpress_add-code-to-head/readme.txt

 == Frequently Asked Questions ==

+= Q. Will the latest changes resolve CVE-2025-48314? =

+The plugin now normalizes and sanitizes saved head code for users who do not have the `unfiltered_html` capability before it is stored, closing the stored XSS vector described in CVE-2025-48314 for untrusted roles.
+Site owners who intentionally grant `unfiltered_html` (such as administrators on single-site installs) still bypass this sanitization by design so they can insert arbitrary code.

 = Q. Why aren't my codes being added to the absolute end of the head? =

 Another plugin or the theme is adding their own codes to the head _after_ this plugin runs.